Judges turn to extreme remedy to block Trump administration

 And that's just the beginning.

-Less than an hour after the administration announced a termination of cost-sharing reduction payments related to the Affordable Care Act late Thursday, attorney generals in New York and California warned they would go to court.
+Less than an hour after the administration announced a termination of cost-sharing reduction payments related to the Affordable Care Act late Thursday, attorneys general in New York and California warned they would go to court.

 History of nationwide injunctions